versx/iPhoneController/README.md

 1. `nano config.json` / `vi config.json` (Fill out config)
 1. `~/.dotnet/dotnet iPhoneController.dll`

+## App Deployment
+After building `iPhoneController` for the first time:
+1. In your `bin` folder, create a `releases/jorg/config` folder
+1. Copy your GC `config.json` to the new `releases/jorg/config` folder
+1. In your `bin` folder, create a `profiles` folder
+1. Copy your mobile provisioning profile to the new `profiles` folder

 ## Updating
 1. `git pull` (from root of folder)
 1. `~/.dotnet/dotnet build`